Climate Change in California

 like floods, heat waves, and wildfires, -

-Decades of sprawl development have left our communities vulnerable to intense and more frequent wildfires and heat waves, locked families into mega-commutes, and done little to solve our housing shortage.
+Decades of sprawl development have left our communities vulnerable to more intense, more frequent wildfires and heat waves, locked families into mega-commutes, and done little to address our housing shortage.

 Sprawl projects are often placed in fire-prone areas, raising ignition risks, endangering people, and harming ecosystems and wildlife.
 Today, nearly one-third of San Diego County is located at a very high risk of fire!